-The Australian Girls Choir (AGC) has been providing high quality Performing Arts education and wonderful performance opportunities to many thousands of girls from across the country for nearly 30 years.
+The Australian Girls Choir (AGC) has been providing high quality Performing Arts education and wonderful performance opportunities to many thousands of girls from across the country for over 30 years.

 The founding philosophy behind the AGC is that every child can learn to sing given encouragement and training, and our dynamic and inclusive curriculum is designed to cater to varying abilities and confidence levels.
 Girls have fun, make friends and blossom musically and socially as members of the AGC.

 All of our senior performers begin their journey in our training levels where they learn to dazzle audiences; they have been applauded by audiences all around the world for their energetic and vibrant performances at Australia’s biggest events, on television and on national and international tours.
-The girls have performed with a long list of outstanding artists and personalities from the entertainment world including Hugh Jackman, Olivia Newton-John and Guy Sebastian, and have been honoured to release several CDs including 'Chasing Rainbows' for ABC Music.
+The girls have performed with a long list of outstanding artists and personalities from the entertainment world including Pharrell Williams, Olivia Newton-John and on tour with Hugh Jackman; and have been honoured to release several CDs including 'Chasing Rainbows' for ABC Music.

-Recently, members of the AGC were honoured to perform at the official receptions for President Barack Obama and Queen Elizabeth II held at Parliament House, Canberra.
-Further afield, members of the AGC have toured on 30 occasions with their voices reaching almost every corner of the globe.
+We have been honoured to perform at the official receptions for many dignitaries including President Barack Obama and Queen Elizabeth II held at Parliament House, Canberra.
+Further afield, members of the AGC have toured on 36 occasions with their voices reaching almost every corner of the globe.
 An audience with Pope Benedict XVI, performance for the King of Tonga, UNICEF benefit concert at the Hanoi Opera House, the Shanghai World Expo and ‘G’Day USA’ Australia Week are just a few of our international accomplishments.